rbalman/cfn-compose/README.md

 * Generate/Validate/visualize configuration with ease

 ## Background
-As the infrastrucutre evolves and get complicated we need to manage/maintain multiple CloudFormation Stacks.
+As the infrastrucutre evolves and gets complicated we need to manage/maintain multiple CloudFormation Stacks.
 When we want to `create/update/delete` these stacks we need to manually apply the actions one at a time.
-Deletion mostly in dev/test environment can be hectic as we should delete the stacks in the reverse of creation order. **cfn-compose** helps to manage multiple stacks that are closely related using yaml based declarative configuration.
+Deletion mostly in dev/test environment can be hectic as we should delete the stacks in the reverse of creation order. **cfn-compose** helps to manage multiple stacks that are closely related using declarative language.

 ![overview image](./docs/images/cfn-compose.svg)

+## Background